APPENDICES

 Adélaïde, daughter of Manette Renaud, was born in Lafourche Interior Parish in June 1841.
 The Thibodaux priest who recorded the girl's baptism did not give the father's name.

-E. Reneaux, "native of France," died in Ascension Parish in November 1850.
-He was 65 years old.
+E. Reneaux, "native of France," died in Ascension Parish in November 1850, age 65.

 Célestine, daughter of Espie Renaud and Françoise Damas or Danis, married into the Gradenigo family in St. Landry Parish in May 1860.

-E. Renoult, "native of Rouen, France," died in Assumption Parish in May 1860.
-He was only 44 years old.
+E. Renoult, "native of Rouen, France," died in Assumption Parish in May 1860, age 44.

 Louise Marguerite Renaud married Octave Barios in a civil ceremony in Lafourche Parish in July 1866.
 The parish clerk who recorded the marriage did not give the couple's parents' names.